jhach/jhach-netlify/content/privacy-policy.md

 ___Right to appeal___

 If we decline to take action regarding your request, we will inform you of our decision and reasoning behind it.
-If you wish to appeal our decision, please email us at pricegrabbercontent@yahoo.com.
+If you wish to appeal our decision, please email us at [bumpxfeed@proton.me](mailto:bumpxfeed@proton.me).
 Within sixty (60) days of receipt of an appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
 If your appeal if denied, you may contact the [Attorney General to submit a complaint](https://www.oag.state.va.us/consumer-protection/index.php/file-a-complaint).

 ### 13. DO WE MAKE UPDATES TO THIS NOTICE?